expfactory/expfactory/docs/pages/1-generate.md

            expfactory/experiments start
 ```

+But you don't have the container, expfactory/experiments yet!
+Let's make that first!

 ## Container Generation
 Starting from the folder where we generated our Dockerfile, we can now build the experiment container.
 Note that when you have a production container you don't need to build locally each time, you can use an [automated build from a Github repository to Docker Hub](https://docs.docker.com/docker-hub/builds/) - this would mean that you can push to the repository and have the build done automatically, or that you can manually trigger it.
 For this tutorial, we will build locally: